ThinkGeo/Mobile-Maps/QuickStartGuides/README.md

 <img src="./assets/Activate_License_ScreenShot.gif"  width="840" height="580">

+####  iOS License
+1. Click the `ThinkGeo UI iOS` for iOS tab and activate an evaluation license(or Activate License if you have already purchased a full license) in `ThinkGeo Product Center`.
+Now you can see a textbox with a text placeholder Bundle Identifier on the right.
+2. Get the project's bundle identifier in info.plist, copy and paste it to the 'bundle dentifier' textbox in the product center.
+3. Click 'Create' and save the license file (the file name would be <bundle-identifer>.mapsuitelicense) to the solution's `XamarinFormsSample.iOS` project root folder.
+4. Add the license to the project in the solution explorer by right-clicking the project and selecting `Add -> Existing Item...`
+5. Right-click on the license and select `Properties`.
+Ensure that the `Build Action` is set to `BundleResource`.

 ### Step 10: Show the Map

 Once you activate the 'ThinkGeo UI Android' license to start your evaluation, you should be able to see the map with our Cloud Maps layer!
 You can double-click to zoom in, and track zoom in by holding down the Ctrl key and tracking the map.

 <img src="./assets/Pinch_Map_ScreenShot.gif"  width="270" height="610">

-### Android Summary
+### Android / iOS Summary

-You now know the basics of using the ThinkGeo Map controls and are able to get started adding functionality into your own applications.
+You now know the basics of using the ThinkGeo Map controls and are able to get started adding functionality to your own applications.
 Let's recap what we have learned about the object relationships and how the pieces of ThinkGeo UI work together:

 1. It is of the utmost importance that the units (feet, meters, decimal degrees, etc.) be set properly for the Map control based on the data.
 1. FeatureLayers provide the data used by a Map control to render a map.